Support CFPB Reform Provisions Included in H.R.

 fair-credit risk while preserving discounts on credit for consumers.

-keeps auto loans accessible and affordable.
-The CFPB admits it never analyzed the impact of
+consumers keeps auto loans accessible and affordable.
+The CFPB admits it never analyzed the impact of its guidance on

-its guidance on consumers.
-Subsequent analysis revealed that the guidance would
+consumers.
+Subsequent analysis revealed that the guidance would increase auto

-increase auto credit costs, potentially push the marginally creditworthy out of
+credit costs, potentially push the marginally creditworthy out of the auto

 Download this Brief